nbloomf/feivel/README.md

   - Compilation has been successfully tested on Fedora 21 and Ubuntu 15.04.
 If you build Feivel on another OS, or have problems doing so, I'd like to hear about it.

 - **To load Feivel into GHCi:** (for typechecking, repl-ing, and debugging)
-  - Load `Feivel.Debug` from the project root directory.
+  - Load `Feivel.Debug` into ghci from the project root directory.
 This module has some useful functions for testing the larger moving parts of Feivel (the parser and the evaluator).
   - You may need to add src/ and test/ to the GHCi path; this can be done by keeping the hidden file .ghci (which is in the repo) in the project root.

 - **To run the tests:**